Becavalier/Sharpen/README.md

 * **Memory Check**:

-Install "valgrind" on MacOS according to the following article first:
+Install "*valgrind*" on MacOS according to the following article first:

 *[How to Install Valgrind on macOS High Sierra](https://www.gungorbudak.com/blog/2018/04/28/how-to-install-valgrind-on-macos-high-sierra/)*